How to Create a Social Media Marketing Campaign

 This is particularly important if you’re planning to run paid ads.
-You need to know precisely who you want to see your ad before spending money on it.
+Before spending money on it, you need to know precisely who you want to see your ad.

-If you’re advertising to “gain new customers”, you may not be targeting the right audience.
+If advertising to “gain new customers”, you may not target the right audience.
 Instead, consider asking yourself: “Who do I already have in my network that may not yet be aware of my business?”

-You don’t need previous experience in any of these subjects, but knowing them will give you insight into how they all work together.
+You don’t need previous experience in these subjects, but knowing them will give you insight into how they all work together.

 What is Social Media Marketing?

-Social media marketing (SMM) refers to using social media tools and tactics to promote products or services.
-The goal of SMM is to generate leads and drive sales by increasing visibility, boosting engagement, and strengthening relationships among audiences.
+Social media marketing (SMM) uses tools and tactics to promote products or services.
+SMM aims to generate leads and drive sales by increasing visibility, boosting engagement, and strengthening relationships among audiences.

 Marketers use various content creation, advertising, search engine optimisation, email marketing, video marketing, influencer outreach, etc.